allejo/allejo.io/_posts/2018-12-28-show-os-devs-love.md

 I've been lurking around the open source community for about a decade now.
 I say lurking because I feel like I lurk more than I actually contribute.
 Though, judging by the little squares on [my GitHub profile](https://github.com/allejo), I am by definition: fairly active.
 My favorite time of the year is Hacktoberfest because I do my best to find a community I don't typically hang around and see if I can contribute.
 Sure, I could always go to those "we'll accept any PR during Hacktoberfest" repositories, but where's the fun in that?

-In the past, I really enjoyed making random apperances in the [Docker Docs repository](https://github.com/docker/docker.github.io) in unexpected ways.
+In the past, I really enjoyed making random appearances in the [Docker Docs repository](https://github.com/docker/docker.github.io) in unexpected ways.

 - I wrote an [insane Liquid-only TOC generator for them](https://github.com/docker/docker.github.io/pull/1474) that later became [its own project](https://github.com/allejo/jekyll-toc) that's now become my legacy...
 - I won [second place in their 2017 Docker Docs Hackathon](https://docs.docker.com/hackathon/#overall-winners) by contributing a [complete rewrite of the site sidebars](https://github.com/docker/docker.github.io/pull/2860)